-This page describes how to deploy a Data Lake for accessing data in an Atlas cluster.
+This page describes how to deploy a federated database instance for accessing data in an Atlas cluster.

 Before you begin, you will need to:

 - Create a MongoDB Atlas account, if you do not have one already.

 Create an Atlas Cluster, if you do not have one already.
 Atlas Data Federation supports Atlas clusters deployed to AWS, Azure, or Google Cloud.Note

 To use your Atlas cluster as a data store, you must deploy it to the same project as your federated database instance.

 - Add data to at least one collection on your Atlas cluster if you have not already.